top of page

 Nuart Aberdeen 2019

 Aberdeen’s Nuart street art festival had quickly established itself as a globally acclaimed celebration of street art, and reinforced this reputation by luring many international artistic luminaries to the city in 2019.
-The likes of Strok from Norway, Axel Void from Spain and Evol from Germany descended on Aberdeen, along with many British or UK-based artists, such as Helen Bur and SMUG, who must count as some of the most famous street art artists in the country.
+The likes of Strok from Norway, Axel Void from Spain and Evol from Germany descended on Aberdeen, along with many British or UK-based artists, such as Helen Bur and SMUG, who must count as some of the most famous street artists and street art murals creators in the country.

 Nuart Aberdeen 2018